oracle/node-oracledb/doc/api.md

 Here are some suggestions for the starting point to begin your tuning:

-- To tune queries that return an unknown number of rows, estimate the number of rows returned and start with an appropriate `fetchArraySize` value.
-The default is 100.
-Then set `prefetchRows` to the `fetchArraySize` value.
+- To tune queries that return an unknown number of rows, estimate the number of rows returned and choose an appropriate value for `fetchArraySize`.
+Then set `prefetchRows` to the same value.
 For example:

     ```javascript
     const sql = `SELECT *